The Economic Substance Law

-The Guidance Notes provide further information on the definition of each type of Relevant Activity.
+The Guidance provides further information on the definition of each type of Relevant Activity.

 Step 3: The Economic Substance Test

-A Relevant Entity conducting any of the above Relevant Activities is required to satisfy a three-tiered economic substance test (the ES Test).
+A Relevant Entity conducting one or more of the above Relevant Activities is required to satisfy a three-tiered economic substance test (the ES Test) in respect of each Relevant Activity.
 To pass the ES Test, a Relevant Entity must:

-- conduct Cayman Islands core income generating activities in relation to that Relevant Activity;
+- conduct Cayman Islands core income generating activities (CIGA) in relation to that Relevant Activity;

 - be directed and managed in an appropriate manner in the Cayman Islands in relation to that Relevant Activity; and